bryanknox/bryanknox.github.io/_posts/2020-04-01-Duplicate-Detection-for-Service-Bus-output-binding-in-Azure-Functions.markdown

 IAsyncCollector<MyItem>
 ```

-That will work great as long as you don't have Duplicate Detection (or some of the other featatures) enabled for the queue or topic.
+That will work great as long as you don't have Duplicate Detection (or some of the other features) enabled for the queue or topic.

 See Azure Service Bus Docs: [Duplicate detection](https://docs.microsoft.com/en-us/azure/service-bus-messaging/duplicate-detection) and [Messages, payloads, and serialization](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messages-payloads) for more information about Service Bus Duplicate Detection.